 Ever so often we would have a vegetarian meal as it cleanses the palate and…

-Fried Popiah (Spring Rolls) a.k.a. egg rolls filled with jicama, carrots, and cabbage.
-Tips and step-by-step instructions on how to make them light, airy, and crispy.
+Fried Popiah (Spring Rolls) filled with jicama, carrots, and cabbage.
+Tips and instructions on how to make them light, airy, and crispy.

 There are many versions of Spring Rolls out there but the ones I grew up with are light, airy, and crispy.
 They are made with fresh paper-like wrappers filled with crunchy vegetables.
 Commonly known as Popiah (jūn-piá or spring rolls) in Malaysia, they come either non-fried or fried.
 The non-fried version is larger and has more ingredients in the filling.

-While Popiah (non-fried) is usually eaten as an appetizer, Fried Popiah (Spring Rolls) is more popular as a snack.
-They are often sold by street vendors after lunch time or at the pasar malam (night markets).
+While the non-fried version is usually eaten as an appetizer, the fried version is more popular as a snack.
+In Malaysia, both versions are often sold by street vendors throughout the day or at the pasar malam (night markets).

 Fried Popiah (Spring Rolls)